owncloud/ocis/tests/acceptance/expected-failures-webUI-on-OCIS-storage.md

-## Scenarios from web tests that are expected to fail on OCIS with OCIS storage
+## Scenarios from web tests that are expected to fail on OCIS with owncloud storage

 Lines that contain a format like "[someSuite.someFeature.feature:n](https://github.com/owncloud/web/path/to/feature)" are lines that document a specific expected failure.
 Follow that with a URL to the line in the feature file in GitHub.